firecat53/urlscan/README.rst

 ..
 NOTE::

     To work with Python 3.x the minimum required version of urwid is 1.2.1.
-Python 2.x works fine with urwid >= 1.0.1
+Python 2.x needs urwid >= 1.1.0

 Once urlscan is installed, add the following lines to your .muttrc: